The Gyro Monorail

 A monorail is inherently space-efficient, but stability and ride confidence are always part of the mental model people have of “single rail” transport.

 The promise of gyroscope stabilisation in this concept is straightforward.
 It aims to make a monorail-style vehicle feel stable and controllable even in compact, constrained city environments.
+If the gyro can keep the cabin level, the ride feels predictable, which is what earns trust for single-rail transport.

 Why this shows up now in future-transport thinking